ical4j/ical4j-user-guide/docs/vcard/examples.md

-# iCal4j Examples - VCard
+# iCal4j vCard - Examples

 This page provides examples of using an iCal4j VCard model to generate VCard objects.